 17th October - 28th October

-Please take your voucher to be redeemed at the venue.
-Tickets are not timed however over busy periods there may be waiting time.
+Please exchange your voucher on arrival at the redemption point.
+Tickets are not timed – however over busy periods there may be some waiting time incurred.

 Find out more about the venue's location and how to get there.